hestiaAI/data-catalog/root/entity-specific/Template/README.md

 # Template

 > For each data actor, you need to create a folder with the exact name of the actor (e.g., "Twitter" and not "twitter").
+You can refer to [this document](https://github.com/OpenTermsArchive/contrib-declarations/blob/main/CONTRIBUTING.md#service-name) for more guidance.
 >
 > This README file should contain a description of the actor, a description of the scripts, and a description of the templates.